-Lecture/Class hour: 20; Lab hours: 40
+Lecture/Class hour: 20; Lab hours: 40 Total hours: 60 Total Quarter Credit Hours: 4 Prerequisite: None

 EX101 - EXTERNSHIP I

 This course provides opportunities for real life experiences in foodservice business and builds on the skills and techniques covered in previous courses.
 In the course, students apply the skills they have learned in practical ways to real-world situations.
 Students gain hands-on experience in the kitchen that mirrors their future work in the industry and develops the skills necessary for a culinary career.
 Immersion in a work environment also allows students to develop industry contacts and build working relationships.